 - Does not offer server in Philippines

-ExpressVPN is one of those VPN services that do not their users’ information.
-Furthermore, you can avail its 30 days money back guarantee that helps you to check the performance of the service on your desired devices.
+ExpressVPN is one of those VPN services that do not log their users’ information.
+Furthermore, you can avail its 30 days money back guarantee that helps you to check the performance of the service on your desired devices, as you can also learn from our review of ExpressVPN.

 - Based in British Virgin Islands